AristideLaloux/Q-Learning---Flappy-Bird---Reinforcement-Learning/README.md

 - Hyperparameters :

 We use an $\epsilon$ greedy policy to make choice.
-This means that we choose a random action between $0$ and $1$ with probability $\epsilon$ or choose the best action according to the current Q-Table values (therefore with probability $1-\epsilon$).
+This means that we choose with probability $\epsilon$ a random action between $0$ and $1$ (with probability 1/2 each) or choose the best action according to the current Q-Table values (therefore with probability $1-\epsilon$).
 Epsilon has been set to $0.001$.
 As for the discount factor that is used in the optimization of the Q Table with the Bellman Equation, it has been set to $0.1$.